Paris Opera Highlights: June 13 - 21, 2018

 In recent years, our annual spring Tours to Paris have consistently rewarded our travelers with a wide variety of imaginative operatic repertoire in the city’s wealth of beautiful theatres.
-During the ideal weather of mid-June, our 2017 Tour will encompass a total of SIX PERFORMANCES – four great operas of the Italian, French and Russian repertoire, an evening of contemporary ballet, and a vocal recital.
-Our program will take us to three of the city’s glamorous venues – the state-of-the-art Bastille Opera which is now the home of the Opéra National de Paris; the lavishly appointed Palais Garnier – still beloved by the Parisians as the ‘old opera house’; and the elegant ‘art nouveau’ Théâtre des Champs-Elysées, a short walk from our hotel.
+During the ideal weather of mid-June, our 2018 Tour will again encompass a total of SIX PERFORMANCES – four great operas of the French, Italian and Russian repertoire – a Recital by the glamorous Romanian diva Angela Gheorghiu, and a piano Recital by the Russian virtuoso Arcadi Volodos.
+Our varied program will take us to three of the city’s glamorous venues – the state-of-the-art Bastille Opera which is now the home of the Opéra National de Paris; the lavishly appointed Palais Garnier – still beloved by the Parisians as the ‘old opera house’; and the elegant ‘art nouveau’ Théâtre des Champs-Elysées, a short walk from our hotel.

 Prices Per Person (Air Fare not Included)